krenalis/krenalis/doc/src/events/session-tracking.md

 Chichi SDKs provide a comprehensive set of functions for session management:

-* Automatic or manual session creation.
+* Automatic and manual session creation.

 * Inclusion of a session identifier with each event.

-* Automatic or manual session expiration.
+* Automatic and manual session expiration.

 * Configurable session duration.

+Additionally, you can start a session with a specific identifier.

 ### Session in the JSON Body

-When a Chichi SDK sends an event, it includes two session fields in the JSON body of the request:
+When a Chichi SDK sends an event, it includes two session fields.
+Here's an example of how a session appears in Chichi upon receiving an event:

 ```json
 {